 - When moths signal to each other, they use light patterns that only other moths can see.
 Do you have a secret language that you use with someone special?

 - How long can you hold your breath?
 Some kinds of turtles can hold theirs for 100 days under the ice!

 - Crows and ravens are very smart birds.
 The crows in your neighborhood might remember your face after seeing you for a few days—and they can also remember if you ever seemed like a threat.
 Ravens have shown that they can use tools to get food and solve problems, just like us.

 - You learn a lot as a kid, and you’ll remember some of it forever.
 Butterflies are the same way—they can even remember things they learned when they were caterpillars!

-- Even though they look really different from us, snails and humans have a lot in common.
-These small animals can remember the smells of good things to eat and can also smell danger.
+- Even though they look really different from us, snails have a lot in common with humans.
+These small animals can remember the smells of good things to eat and can also recognize the smells of dangerous animals.

-For more animal-friendly activities to help keep your students busy all summer long, check out PETA Kids’ Animal Rights Summer Activity Choice Boards!
+For more animal-friendly activities to help engage your students, check out PETA Kids’ Animal Rights Activity Choice Boards.